 - 1. Log in to the JSS with a web browser.

-- 2. In the top-right corner of the page, click Settings .
+- 2. In the top-right corner of the page, click Settings 🔅 .

-- Click System Settings.
+- 3. Click System Settings.

+- On a smartphone or iPod touch, this option is in the pop-up menu.

-- 4. Click JSS User Accounts & Groups 🏝 . - 5.
-Click New +. - 6.
+- 4. Click JSS User Accounts & Groups 🏝 .

+- 5. Click New +. - 6.
 Do one of the following: - To create a standard JSS user group, select Create Standard Group and click Next. - To add a JSS user group from an LDAP directory service, select Add LDAP Group and click Next.
-Then follow the onscreen instructions to search for and add the group.

-- 7. Use the Group pane to configure basic settings for the group. - 8.
-If you chose "Custom" from the Privilege Set pop-up menu, click the Privileges tab and select the checkbox for each privilege that you want to grant the group. - Click Save.
+Then follow the onscreen instructions to search for and add the group. - 7.
+Use the Group pane to configure basic settings for the group. - 8.
+If you chose "Custom" from the Privilege Set pop-up menu, click the Privileges tab and select the checkbox for each privilege that you want to grant the group. - 9.
+Click Save.